ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 # Use Aspera high-speed transfer

 Aspera high-speed transfer overcomes the limitations of traditional FTP and HTTP transfers to improve data transfer performance under most conditions, especially in networks experiencing high latency and packet loss.
+Instead of the standard HTTP `PUT`, Aspera high-speed transfer uploads the object using the [FASP protocol](http://asperasoft.com/technology/transport/fasp/).
 Using Aspera high-speed transfer for uploads and downloads offers the following benefits:

 - Faster transfer speeds
 - Transfer large object uploads over 200MB in the console and 1GB using a SDK or library